Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Partial desingularisations of Kummer surfaces in characteristic two

-In the supersingular case $g(x)$ has only one root over the splitting field of $g$, which we will denote by $\alpha_1$, and it does not have any non-trivial $2$-torsion points.
-The point in the Kummer surface corresponding to the identity in the abelian surface is an elliptic singular point of type $\Circled{4}^1_{\,0,1}$ which in our model $X$ corresponds to the coordinates $[0:0:0:1]$.
-Even though there are no $2$-torsion points, there is still a Weierstrass point $w_1$, corresponding to the point $(\alpha_1,\beta_1)$ and, as before, we can define a trope $T_1$ to be the image of $\calC\times\{w_1\}$ under the composition of the maps $\calC^{(2)}\rightarrow\calJ$ and $\calJ\rightarrow X$.
-This can be found to be a specialisation $2$-to-$1$ with respect to the almost ordinary case by making $\alpha_2$ tend to $\alpha_1$, or, alternatively, as a reduction $16$-to-$1$ of the tropes and singular points.\\
+In the supersingular case the polynomial $g(x)$ has a single root over the splitting field of $g$, which we denote by $\alpha_{1}$.
+In particular, the corresponding Jacobian has no non-trivial $2$-torsion points.
+The point of the Kummer surface corresponding to the identity of the abelian surface is an elliptic singularity of type $\Circled{4}^{\,1}_{0,1}$, which in our model $X$ is given by the coordinates $[0:0:0:1]$.
+Although no non-trivial $2$-torsion exists, there is still a Weierstrass point $w_{1}$ on $\calC$ corresponding to $(\alpha_{1},\beta_{1})$, and we define the associated trope $T_{1}$ to be the image of $\calC \times \{ w_{1} \}$.\\

 Now consider the blow-up that was described in Section \ref{secblowup}.
 In the supersingular case, the singular point $\Circled{4}^1_{\,0,1}$ is a contraction of five lines in a tree configuration in which the central $(-2)$-curve has multiplicity two and the other four curves are three $(-2)$-curves and one $(-3)$-curve.
-Then, the desingularisation map corresponds to the following transformation \cite[Theorem 6.3]{Schroer2009TheSurfaces}.
+Then, the desingularisation map corresponds to the following transformation \cite[Theorem 6.3]{Schroer2009TheSurfaces}:

-If we denote by $E_O$ the exceptional divisor corresponding to the singular point of $X$ and by $\hat{T}_1$ the trope, then the singularity lies precisely in the intersection of both lines.
-As in the previous cases, there is a Cremona transformation in $Y$ exchanging $E_O$ and $\hat{T}_1$, and both this and the corresponding transformation in $X$ can be easily described in our model.\\
+If we denote by $E_O$ the exceptional divisor corresponding to the singular point of $X$ and by $\hat{T}_1$ the trope, then the singularity lies precisely in the intersection $E_{O} \cap \hat{T}_{1}$.
+As in the previous cases, there is a Cremona transformation in $Y$ exchanging $E_O$ and $\hat{T}_1$, and both it and its counterpart on $X$ admit explicit descriptions in our model. \\

-In the supersingular case, the desingularisation scheme model that was found by Katsura and Kondō has the following form:
+In the supersingular case, the desingularisation model obtained by Katsura and Kondō is given by the following equation: